codecampleipzig/cocktails/README.md

 alert ("Hello from index.js");
 ```

-7. Add a .gitignore file and exclude the node_modules, dist and .cache folder
+10. Add a .gitignore file and exclude the node_modules, dist and .cache folder
 ```
 node_modules/
 dist/
 .cache/
 ```

-8. Initialize git: `git init` and commit everything.
+11. Commit everything you have done so far.

 ## Create a html element through javascript